Committed to High-Quality Care

 For more information about the Prefontaine Cardiovascular Center, call (541) 266-4650

 In his lifetime, “Pre” was an active advocate for cardiovascular health.
 What better legacy for this celebrated runner than to make his home region a heart-healthy community?

 The Prefontaine Cardiovascular Center is staffed by a dedicated and diverse group of healthcare professionals whose primary goal is to improve heart health and save lives on Oregon’s South Coast.
 Our highly trained, experienced staff members receive ongoing training to stay up-to-date on the latest advances in cardiovascular care.

-In light of recent changes with the COVID-19 pandemic, the Prefontaine Cardiovascular Center has developed a telemedicine platform which allows some of our patients to receive high quality care without having to physically be present in the clinic through the use of a system called Doxy.me.
+NOTICE: In light of recent changes with the COVID-19 pandemic, the Prefontaine Cardiovascular Center has developed a telemedicine platform that allows some of our patients to receive high-quality care without having to physically be present in the clinic through the use of a system called Doxy.me.

 Telemedicine is the use of telecommunications technology to provide real-time healthcare to patients at a distance.
 It is delivered using video-conferencing, audio communication, and/or text messaging using mobile phones, tablets, and desktop computers.

 Please view further ‘Getting Started for Clients’ information here with step-by-step instructions for how to check-in for your video visit.

 Prior to starting a telemedicine appointment with your provider, please fill out and submit a consent form electronically to be able to receive telemedicine services.